rimvydasb/ai-clinic-registrar/README.md

 # AI Clinic Registrar with OpenAI
 - [x] Chat application with NodeJS and React
 - [x] Chat Completion with gpt-3.5-turbo
-- [x] Data Extraction with text-curie-001
+- [x] Data Extraction with gpt-3.5-turbo
-- [ ] Storing voucher to the database
+- [x] Vercel deployment ready
-- [ ] AWS deployment ready
+- [ ] Client priority decision engine example

 For more basic example, please refer OpenAI API example pet name generator  [quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.
 AI Clinic Registrar is the copy of this repository.